sorm/sorm/README.md

 #SORM.
-A complete abstraction ORM framework for Scala
+A case-classes oriented ORM framework for Scala

 SORM is an object-relational mapping framework having elegance, consistency and simplicity at its primary principles.
 It is absolutely abstracted from relational side automagically creating database tables, emitting queries, inserting, updating and deleting records.
 This all functionality is presented to the user with a simple API around standard Scala's case classes.